-A. Plagiarism.
-Plagiarism is misrepresenting the work of another person as one's own.
+- Α. Plagiarism.
+Plagiarism is misrepresenting the work of another as one's own.
 Examples include-but are not limited to-submission of papers purchased or downloaded on the internet or supplied by others; paraphrasing or quoting material written by another, published or unpublished, without properly documenting the source; misrepresenting another's analysis, synthesis, organization, or compilation of sources as one's own, whether the source is a fellow student or any other author; or using any Internet sources as one's own without full citation and appropriate use of quotation marks.
 Plagiarism is a breach of academic honesty and does damage to the student's own education, to the legitimate interests of other students who observe the norms of academic professionalism and to the process of education and scholarship generally.
 The harms caused by plagiarism are the same whether the conduct is knowing or simply negligent.
-For this reason, as articulated above, any incident of plagiarism, even negligent or inadvertent plagiarism, is a violation of this code.
 Law students are adults who aspire to membership in a profession that demands integrity and high standards of professional care.
-They are responsible for ensuring that their academic conduct steers well clear of the line between original work and plagiarism.

-- B. Cheating.
+They are responsible for ensuring that their academic conduct steers well clear of the line between original work and plagiarism. - B. Cheating.
 Cheating includes the giving, receiving, having, or possessing any unauthorized assistance or unfair advantage on any form of academic work.
 Examples may include, but are not limited to, talking with other students during the administration of an exam, the use of crib sheets or any other materials not expressly authorized by the professor during exams, unauthorized possession of exam materials prior to or after the administration of the exam, and copying from other students' exams, use of unauthorized resources on a research or other writing assignment or in a competition for academic credit when prohibited by the competition's rule, and violating rules provided by a professor or proctor on an examination or assignment. - 1.
 There shall be a presumption, rebuttable by clear and convincing evidence, that any student who possesses prohibited resource materials during an examination, including, but not limited to, crib sheets, outlines, cellular phone, "smart phone", tablet, mobile device, or any other technological device not specifically authorized by a professor for use during an examination has cheated. - 2.
 There shall be a presumption, rebuttable by clear and convincing evidence, that any student who violates rules provided by a professor or proctor on an examination or assignment has cheated.